webpack/webpack.js.org/src/content/api/loaders.md

 ### `this.minimize`

-Should the result be minimized?
+Tells if result should be minimized.

 ### `this._compilation`